Thank you for such an informative dayRob Thornton, Head, Notre Dame Prep School

 - Can you demonstrate how teaching is making a difference in your school?

-The ISI framework and changes in the criteria.
+- The ISI framework and an in depth look at the criteria.

 Who is this course for?

 This course can be delivered with a focus on teaching practice to departments, teaching teams or a whole school staff.
 It can also be delivered to lead teams and middle management with more focus on observing and evaluating teaching practice, supporting and developing colleagues and departments.
 Please use our form below to give detail on your requirements.

 To register an interest or raise any questions about his course please use the registration form below or use our Enquiries page.